IBM/istio101/workshop/exercise-7/README.md

 guestbook-v2-784546fbb9-lcxdz   2/2       Running   0          13h
 ```

-Make sure the pod is “Running”.

-1. ssh into the envoy container
+2. SSH into the istio-proxy envoy container (sidecar) of the pod.

 ```sh
 kubectl exec -it guestbook-v2-xxxxxxxx -c istio-proxy /bin/bash
 ```

-Make sure to change the pod name into the corresponding one on your system.
-This command will ssh into istio-proxy container (sidecar) of the pod.

-1. check out the certificate and keys are present
+3. Verify that the certificate and keys are present.

 ```sh
 ls /etc/certs/
 ```

-You should see the following (plus some others)
+You should see the following (plus some others):

 ```sh
 cert-chain.pem   key.pem   root-cert.pem